Sino-African relations: Allegations of espionage

 The African Union headquarters in Addis Ababa was built and fully funded by the Chinese government.
-The Chinese government was alleged to have spied on the computer servers at the headquarters from 2012 to 2017.
-Chinese officials and African Union denied the accusation, yet the African Union replaced their servers after the report of backdoor hacks.
+Le Monde Afrique wrote that the Chinese government was alleged to have spied on the computer servers at the headquarters from 2012 to 2017.
+Chinese officials and African Union denied the accusation.
+African Union Chairman Moussa Faki described the allegations as "all lies" and stated that "no maneuvers could distract and divert us from our mission" of strengthening ties between the AU and China.